grscheller/neovim-notes/AdvTradViCommands.md

 ```

 If you accidentally typed `<C-X>` while in insert mode, typing any
-non-control character, excect `s` will get you back.
+non-control character, except `s` will get you back.
 If you have
 terminal flow control turned on, and you hit the unfortunate key
 combination `<C-X><C-S>`, something EMACS users are likely to do, you
 will find your vim editing session frozen.
 Type `<C-Q>` to unlock.